A Man's Gotta Do: Reviews

 The film received mixed reviews.
-Australian TV show At the Movies gave it three and a half stars.
-On Metacritic, the film has a weighted average score of 41 out of 100, based on 9 critics, indicating "mixed or average" reviews, The Village Voice giving it 30/100.
+On Australian TV show At the Movies, David Stratton and Margaret Pomeranz gave it three and a half stars and three stars, respectively.

+On Metacritic, the film has a weighted average score of 41 out of 100, based on 9 critics, indicating "mixed or average" reviews, Matt Singer from The Village Voice giving it 30/100 and Eddie Cockrell from Variety giving it 60/100.